 Buying a safe pram or stroller: tips

-If you’re buying a new pram or stroller, the first thing is to check that it meets the mandatory Australian Standard AS/NZS 2088.
-Look for the Australian Standards label might be on the pram or stroller.
+If you’re buying a new pram or stroller, the first thing is to check that it meets either Australian Standard AS/NZS 2088:2013 or AS 2088:2022.
+The Australian Standards label might be on the pram or stroller.
 Or you can check with the manufacturer or retailer.

 Here are more tips to help you make sure you’re buying a safe pram or stroller:

 - Always look for a stable and solid frame that locks when folded and that has a strong and secure footrest.

 - Make sure there are no gaps that could trap your child’s head, arms, legs or fingers.

 - Ensure your pram or stroller has a 5-point harness that goes around your child’s waist, over their shoulders and between their legs.

 - Check that the pram or stroller has one or more parking brakes that lock securely and easily, with red parking brake levers.

 - Ensure the pram or stroller has a wrist tether strap.